enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 9 - Statistical Inferences.md

 3. Set level Inference
 	You wont kno which clusters are significants.
 They don't have a spatial definition.

+What's a type I error?
+	a false positive error?
+		We rejected the null hypothesis, even though
 Problem with the standart Ho significant vale is that it's easier to have false positive.
 What should we use to id voxels/cluster that are so active, that that can't be done by random?
 	Using Family Wise Error and